 46 For if ye love them which love you, what reward have ye? do not even the publicans the same?

 47 And if ye salute your brethren only, what do ye more than others? do not even the publicans so?

 48 Be ye therefore perfect, even as your Father which is in heaven is perfect.

 (Emphasis added; see also 3 Nephi 12:38-49.)

-When the conversation with this acquaintance ended, he still believed he would run afoul of God’s will if he didn’t forgive his unrepentant ex-wife.
+When the conversation with this acquaintance ended, he still believed he’d run afoul of God’s will if he didn’t forgive his unrepentant ex-wife.
 Of course, he hadn’t carefully studied the scriptures cited above.
 But he did know that as a Mormon, he’d been taught that he was worse than his ex-wife if he didn’t forgive her remorseless serial adultery.
 It was too hard for him to consider the possibility that the LDS interpretation of D&C 64 was wrong, or that those who’d inculcated him could have ignored those Bible and Book of Mormon scriptures that made this subject clear.
 And so, as happens so often, he walked out of church that day needlessly feeling guilty about how hard it is to forgive his ex-wife, sadly unaware of the great strides he had made toward perfection by turning the other cheek.
 Hopefully, though, in time, he and all of us will study the scriptures thoroughly enough so as to allow them to comfort us when we deserve to be comforted.